adarshkumarsingh83/jmri-cmri/APPLICATIONS/cmri-mulit-component-node/README.md

-5. click on the Signal Head Icon and add it the layout editor for the turnout slect the signal and right clik on signal icon and then select the "edit logic" and add the logic
+5. click on the Signal Head Icon and add it the layout editor for the turnout slect the signal and right clik on signal icon and then select the "edit logic" and add the logic procted sensor select the sensor for the block and select the turnot name on the drop down

-   procted sensor select the sensor for the block and select the turnot name on the drop down
+   now when ever the turnout is change the signal light will also change accordingly

 then save the editor by CRT+ S and provide the name to that and select the location where we want to save the layout information